FAQ

 How PEOs work

-In a co-employment relationship, both the business and the PEO share certain employer responsibilities.
+In a co-employment relationship, both the business and the PEO share certain HR responsibilities.
 The PEO typically processes payroll, withholds and pays payroll taxes, maintains workers’ compensation coverage, administers employee benefits and provides human resources guidance.
-This leaves you to manage regular business operations, like providing products and services to customers, and making decisions about which employees to hire or terminate.
+This allows employers to manage regular business operations, like providing products and services to customers, and making decisions about which employees to hire or terminate.

 How to choose a professional employer organization